Explanation

 The Spam Attack Problem

-Without an appropriate fee mechanism, the IBC infrastructure is vulnerable to abuse:- Malicious actors could send numerous IBC packets without paying for the relaying costs
+- Malicious actors could send numerous IBC packets without paying for the relaying costs

 - Smart contracts could deliberately create infinite loops of IBC messages (send → acknowledge → send new message → acknowledge → etc.)